-Each subject will participate in the study for 3-9 months.
-Time of participation is dependent on the date of the Postop Month 3 or later visit.
-The recruitment phase is expected to last approximately 12 months.
-The complete study period is expected to be 14 months.
+Each subject will participate in the study for approximately 6-12 months.
+The recruitment phase is expected to last approximately 10 months.
+The complete study period is expected to be approximately 24 months.

 STUDY SITE

 The study will be performed in an ophthalmology clinic.
 The investigator will be an ophthalmic surgeon, specializing in cataract surgery with implantation of intraocular lenses.
 Study responsibilities will be registered in a delegation log that will be kept at the investigational site.
 The overall responsibility at the study clinic remains with the investigator.